aoloe/php-senape/README.md

 Short term tasks:

 - in js add the form and the no comments yet through template
+- add the comments to a list of n latest comments (to be shown to the moderator)
-- add the first comment
+- add an id / hash to the comment
+- implement the flock
 - document the fields for the .json comments file
 - get a real list of comments from the Json class
 - remove index.html